Renaissance music: Mannerism

 In the late 16th century, as the Renaissance era closed, an extremely manneristic style developed.
 In secular music, especially in the madrigal, there was a trend towards complexity and even extreme chromaticism (as exemplified in madrigals of Luzzaschi, Marenzio, and Gesualdo).
 The term mannerism derives from art history.

 Transition to the Baroque

 Beginning in Florence, there was an attempt to revive the dramatic and musical forms of Ancient Greece, through the means of monody, a form of declaimed music over a simple accompaniment; a more extreme contrast with the preceding polyphonic style would be hard to find; this was also, at least at the outset, a secular trend.
 These musicians were known as the Florentine Camerata.

-We have already noted some of the musical developments that helped to usher in the Baroque, but for further explanation of this transition, see antiphon, concertato, monody, madrigal, and opera, as well as the works given under "Sources and further reading."
+We have already noted some of the musical developments that helped to usher in the Baroque, but for further explanation of this transition, see antiphon, stile concertato, monody, madrigal, and opera, as well as the works given under "Sources and further reading."